-Pinwheel Perforator - A wheel shaped object with sharp points often placed close to the film rack to insert small holes into shrink film.
-The small holes allow air to escape the sealed package when heat is applied.
+Pinwheel Perforator - A wheel-shaped object with sharp points often placed close to the film rack to insert small holes into shrink film.
+The small holes allow air to escape the sealed package when the heat is applied.

 Power Film Unwind - A motorized sealer feature designed to easily unwind film from the carriage for easier use.

 Recirculating Shrink Tunnel - A form of shrink tunnel using fans to continuously blow heat within the shrink tunnel.

 Roller Rods - Rotating rods often Teflon coated placed on a conveyor chain to transport products through a shrink tunnel.

 Seal Time - A specified time set to complete a seal on flexible plastic materials.

 Sealing Bar - The top bar on an L Bar sealer or I bar sealer, lowered down to create a seal on flexible plastic film.

 Sealing Wire - A heated wire element found on the sealing bar used to apply heat to create a seal on flexible plastic.
 Sealing wires are available in flat and round wires.
 The flat wire sealing wires only seal film and are capable of obtaining thicker, stronger seals.
 Round wire sealers seal and cut the excess film.

 Shrink Chamber - A fully enclosed seal and shrink wrapping machine that fills with hot air for a specified time after a seal is completed.

 Shrink Time - A specified time set to apply heat to a shrink film to obtain the proper shrink rate.